hapax/hapax.github.io/assets/simple-physics.md

 Recall that one mole is $N_A$ particles, where $N_A$ is *Avogadro's constant*, roughly the number of carbon atoms in $12$ g of carbon.
 But Avogadro didn't know his own constant!
-He did, however, suggest the following law:
+He is responsible for proposing *Avogadro's law*:

 <span style="padding-left: 20px; display:block">
 Equal volumes of gas, at equal temperature and pressure, contain the same number of molecules.
 </span>

-Avogadro stated this simpler law in 1811, about $45$ years before the ideal gas law was discovered.
+This clearly follows from the ideal gas law, but was suggested about 45 years prior.

 Determining the number of molecules in a sample of gas is the same as weighing a molecule.
 This turns out to be hard!